Liu Cheng-ying

-Liu Cheng-ying (劉增應 (Liu2 Tsêng1-ying1, Liú Zēngyīng); Foochow Romanized: Làu Cĕng-éng; born 24 August 1958) is a politician in the Republic of China.
+Liu Cheng-ying (劉增應 (Liu2 Tsêng1-ying1, Liú Zēngyīng); Foochow Romanized: Làu Cĕng-éng; born 24 August 1958) is a Taiwanese politician in the Republic of China.
 He was the Magistrate of Lienchiang County since 25 December 2014 until 25 December 2022.

 Education

-Liu obtained his master's degree in preventive medicine from National Taiwan University.
+Liu graduated from Taipei Medical University with a Bachelor of Medicine (B.M.) and earned a Master of Science (M.S.) in preventive healthcare from National Taiwan University.

 Early careers

 Liu had been a doctor and the director of Lienchiang County Hospital.

 Magistrate of Lienchiang County

 2014 Magistrate election campaign

 During the campaign for the 2014 Lienchiang County magistrate election at the end of 2014, Liu's campaign focused on the policies to improve the traffic and tourism in Matsu Islands.
 Liu was elected as the Magistrate of Lienchiang County from Kuomintang (KMT) after winning Lienchiang Magistrate election held on 29 November 2014, defeating fellow KMT and incumbent Magistrate Yang Sui-sheng.

 2015 Mawei-Matsu Lantern Festival

 Speaking at the opening ceremony of the 13th Mawei-Matsu Lantern Festival held in Mawei District, Fuzhou, Fujian on 2 March 2015, Liu said that the festival had provided a great platform for cross-strait exchanges.
 He added that both Mawei and Matsu have similar culture, dialects and lifestyle, thus cooperation and exchanges should be strengthen, saying that more favorable policies will be introduced in the future to attract more visitors from Mainland China to visit Matsu.